Terradue/doc-tep-geohazards/source/tutorials/SNAPPING.rst

 	Y

-| :memo: **NOTE**
-| It is highly recommended to apply both SCLA Error removal and atmospheric filtering for optimal PSI time series results.
+..
+NOTE:: It is highly recommended to apply both SCLA Error removal and atmospheric filtering for optimal PSI time series results.
 Please note that atmospheric filtering is fixed to a temporal window of one year.

 .. figure:: assets/snapping_psi_4.png
 	:figclass: align-center